dedis/cothority/bevm/README.md

 The `bevm` ByzCoin contract allows to load and execute Ethereum contracts compiled to bytecode.

+*Note:* all of the contracts and APIs in this directory are highly experimental, and are currently supported on a best-effort basis by https://C4DT.org, who contributed it.
+While C4DT and DEDIS continue to experiment with this code, it is not yet bound by our normal commitments to backwards compatibility within a major release.
+We expect to stabilise this new feature in an upcoming major release (v4.x.y, due February 2019).

 ## The ByzCoin Virtual Machine contract

 We call BEvm the standard [EVM](https://en.wikipedia.org/wiki/Ethereum#Virtual_Machine) running within a ByzCoin contract.